johnnyrepo/payment/README.md

 ## How to Stop
  * `./gradlew -stop`

-## H2 database crtedentials
+## H2 database credentials
-* sa / secret
+* `sa / secret`

 ## Payment records for testing are inserted by PaymentDataInitializer script
-A total of 9 records are inserted and can be viewed after application start up under /payments url
+A total of 9 records are inserted and can be viewed after application start up under `/payments` url